Keffiyeh: Palestinian keffiyeh

 Prior to the 1930s, Arab villagers and peasants wore the white keffiyeh and agal (rope) while city residents and the educated elite wore the Ottoman tarbush (fez).
 During the 1936–1939 Arab revolt in Palestine, Arab rebel commanders ordered all Arabs to don the keffiyeh.
 In 1938, British Mandatory High Commissioner in Palestine, Harold MacMichael, reported to the Foreign Office: "This ‘order’ has been obeyed with surprising docility and it is not an exaggeration to say that in a month eight out of every ten tarbushes in the country had been replaced by the [keffiyeh and] ‘agal’."
 Following the end of the revolt, most residents either reverted to wearing the tarbush or elected to go hatless.

+The black and white chequered keffiyeh dates to the 1950s when Glubb Pasha, a British officer, wanted to distinguish his Palestinian soldiers (black and white keffiyeh) from his Jordanian forces (red and white keffiyeh).

 The black and white keffiyeh’s prominence increased during the 1960s with the beginning of the Palestinian resistance movement and its adoption by Palestinian leader Yasser Arafat.

+From the mid-20th century onward, the Palestinian keffiyeh became increasingly associated with Palestinian national identity, a process shaped by broader political developments and symbolic usage, including its prominence in the public image of Yasser Arafat.
+The Palestinian keffiyeh functions primarily as a politicized symbol of Palestinian national identity and solidarity.
+It is widely used in protests and political imagery regarding the conflict, both locally, and internationally.

 Other shemagh variations

 Other regional shemagh variations are the Egyptian Sinai shemagh and the Saudi shemagh (also known as a ghutrah).